RunOnFlux/flux-mongodb-cluster/README.md

    ```

 2. **Handle write failures gracefully**:
-   - If your app connects to a SECONDARY and tries to write, it will receive a `NotWritablePrimary` error
+   - If your app connects to a SECONDARY and tries to write, MongoDB will reject it with an error:
-   - you can use

-3. **Read preference options**:
-   - `primary` (default): All reads go to PRIMARY
-   - `primaryPreferred`: Read from PRIMARY, fallback to SECONDARY if unavailable
-   - `secondary`: Read from SECONDARY only
-   - `secondaryPreferred`: Read from SECONDARY, fallback to PRIMARY if no SECONDARY available
+     - Error code: `NotWritablePrimary` (MongoDB 7.0+)
+     - Error message: `"not primary"` or `"not master"` (older versions)
+   - To check if connected node is PRIMARY or SECONDARY, use the `hello` command.

 #### Deployment Steps